 What Is a HELOC?

-A home equity line of credit, or HELOC, works differently than an HECM.
+A HELOC loan works differently from an HECM.
 A HELOC is kind of like a secured credit card, except it’s secured with your home’s equity.
-In fact, in some cases, it may literally come with a card — or a checkbook — attached to the account.
+In some cases, it may come with a card — or a checkbook — attached to the account.

-A HELOC allows you to borrow money against the value of your home, but doesn’t require you to take one large lump sum.
-Instead, you can borrow what you need through the HELOC’s draw period, and then repay it during the repayment period that follows.
-This arrangement may help some people borrow less overall, which in turn could mean paying less for the loan by way of interest.
+A HELOC allows you to borrow money against the value of your home, but it doesn’t require you to take one large lump sum.
+Instead, you can borrow what you need through the HELOC’s draw period and then repay it during the repayment period that follows.
+This arrangement may help you borrow less overall, which could mean paying less for the loan by way of interest.
 Some HELOC users borrow and repay money repeatedly during the draw period.

-However, a HELOC is still a loan — and it still comes with costs.
-Some HELOCs allow borrowers to make interest-only payments during the draw period.
+However, a HELOC is still a loan, and it still comes with costs.
+Some HELOCs allow you to make interest-only payments during the draw period.
 However, once the principal comes due during the repayment period, the monthly payments will be much larger.
+(For help figuring out what your monthly payments could look like, check out this HELOC monthly repayment calculator.)

 Key Differences

-While HECMs and HELOCs are similar in some ways, there are some important differences that set them apart — and which may help you determine which is best suited to your needs.
+While HECMs and HELOCs are similar in some ways, there are important differences that set them apart and may help you determine which is best suited to your needs.

 Borrower Age Requirements